swap-it/swap-it.github.io/success-stories.md

 Once completed, the individual segments are coming together and are welded to form a complete component.
 To ensure a proper quality of the final product the final step includes surface and finish processing.

-For more information, visited the use case website [here](https://www.produktion.fraunhofer.de/de/forschung-im-verbund/formate/leitprojekte/swap/grossbauteilfertigung.html)
+For more information, visited the use case website [here](https://www.produktion.fraunhofer.de/de/forschung-im-verbund/formate/leitprojekte/swap/grossbauteilfertigung.html) or the success story website [here](https://github.com/swap-it/cyber-physical-factory) where a practical implementation is presented.

 ## **Precision component production**
 <center>